 “I admire the science and knowledge that’s come into this room … it’s so wonderful to meet people who are passionate … about their science, or their Country, community or knowledge, and to come together in the room today.”

-– Senior Department of Environment and Energy staff
+– Senior Department of Agriculture, Water and the Environment staff

 “[The meeting] had the added side effect of bringing us together with other areas within the PM&C that we haven’t engaged with previously on land management.”